 - Personal Notes – After any type of accident, it is important to try to take as many notes as possible.
 Write down as many details as you can remember from the day of the accident, and try to keep a daily log of your doctor’s visits, missed time from work, and all of the other ways your injuries impact your life.

-Free Consultation: Speak with our Vancouver, WA Personal Injury Attorneys
+Free Consultation: Speak with our Personal Injury Attorneys

 If you have been injured in Vancouver, Washington, we encourage you to contact us for a free, no-obligation consultation about your legal rights.
-To speak with one of our experienced Vancouver WA personal injury attorneys in confidence, please call (503) 222-6333 or tell us about your case online today.
+To speak with one of our experienced Vancouver, WA personal injury lawyers in confidence, please call (503) 222-6333 or tell us about your case online today.